-Last but not least, it's easy to try us on for size.
+- Last but not least, try us on for size.
 Join us for one of our seasonal celebrations, Full Moon rituals, or Shamanic Journey Circles.
 To RSVP, click on this link: Temple of Ara Events

 The Temple of Ara offers initiation experiences unique to our Tradition.
 In keeping with our practice of deconstructing, we looked to the initiation ceremonies of indigenous shamanic cultures and ancient mystery schools to find the core principles and practices that resonated with our values.
 And so, we devised initiation experiences that are cathartic rites of passage, acknowledging transformations of birth, death, and rebirth.
 But Initiation is not the end of the metamorphosis; rather it is a catalyst, the beginning step in a new spiritual journey.

 Preparation for Initiation can take several years of challenging, transformative work.
-Participants are required to complete certain recommended workshops and self-study to prepare for the intense, psychological, and spiritual changes that can manifest both during and after the Initiation itself.
+The journey to Initiation (and Initiation itself) can be challenging and intense.
+Therefore, participants are required to be active members in good standing, and complete certain recommended workshops and self-study to prepare for the psychological, and spiritual changes that can manifest both during and after the Initiation itself.
 Initiation is a very personal experience and for some it will lead to an ongoing commitment to the Temple of Ara as their spiritual home and community.
 For others, it will serve as a rite of personal transformation as they continue their own, unique quest.

-The view of the Ara Tradition is that Initiation is a personal choice made at a pivotal juncture in an individual’s spiritual journey.
-The Ara Tradition recognizes that the events of life may, in fact, “initiate” one.
-But Rites of Initiation are usually facilitated by a community (such as the Temple).
-Only persons who have successfully undergone the Ara Initiation rites and maintain an active membership in the community may call themselves an Initiate of our Tradition.
+The view of the Ara Tradition is that Initiation is a personal choice made at a pivotal juncture in a person's spiritual journey.
+Rites of Initiation are facilitated by Temple clergy.
+Only those who have successfully undergone the Ara Initiation rites and maintain an active membership (in good standing) in the community may call themselves an Initiate of our Tradition.

 Ara focuses on spiritual practices devoted to the wisdom of the sacred Earth as our greatest spiritual teacher.
 Those ancient and modern practices are taught in our study programs and are the focus of our monthly membership meetups.
 Our practices include core Wiccan and shamanic practices such as reconnecting with sacred space or casting circle; communing with the sacred elements; grounding, centering and breath; meditation; working with energy through such acts as dancing, chanting, drumming, and journeying; altering consciousness to commune with the Sacred; and working with spirit guides.
 And, of course, working with and learning from the Earth.
 We also work with divination techniques to engage in dialogue with divinity and much of our current work is devoted to working with Spirits of Place.